project-fifo/docs/snarl/configuration.rst

 Configuration file
 ##################

-`Snarl <../snarl.html>`_'s configuration file is located in ``/opt/local/snarl/etc/snarl.conf``. it is automatically generated on the first install and will not be overwritten on updates.
+`Snarl's <../snarl.html>`_ configuration file is located in ``/opt/local/fifo-snarl/etc/snarl.conf``.
+It is automatically generated on the first install and will not be overwritten on updates.
 Nonetheless the newst version of the file is always located in ``/opt/local/snarl/etc/snarl.conf.example``.

 The configuration file is documented inline but we'll go over some more interesting settings here.